Frequently Asked Questions

 How can I find out more about hosting a journal, planning an event or conference, or building an openly accessible e-textbook within ScholarWorks@BGSU?

 Some information about journal hosting, including a proposal form, is available here.
-For questions about other projects ScholarWorks@BGSU might be able to help with, contact staff at email@example.com.
+If you have questions about other projects you may want to host on ScholarWorks@BGSU, email us.

 How do I submit material to ScholarWorks@BGSU?

-Email us at ScholarWorks@bgsu.edu - you can send us your post prints (see below) and/or your C.V.
+Email us your post-prints (see below) and/or your CV.

 Can I post an article published in a journal?